phac-nml/biohansel/docs/source/user-docs/input.rst

 Analysis on **all** of the FASTA/FASTQ files in the specified directory.
 This will run on all FASTA/FASTQ files in the directory.
 Be sure that there are no miscellaneous files that may unnecessarily increase analysis time or lead to unneeded errors.

 BioHansel will only attempt to analyze the FASTA/FASTQ files within the specified directory and will not descend into any subdirectories!
-As such, make sure all of the data to be analyzed is in the same location or organized in a way that suites the projecct.
+As such, make sure all of the data to be analyzed is in the same location or organized in a way that suits the project.

 Analysis of all of the sequencing files in a directory must include following the arguments to run properly:

 - -s "scheme" where the scheme defined can be one of the two built or a user created one (FASTA format)

-- --threads <#_cpu> to specify the number of CPU's wanted to run the analysis. (give a number; like 1 for example)
+- --threads <#_cpu> to specify the number of CPUs wanted to run the analysis. (give a number; like 1 for example)

 - Any combination of the results delimiters and names (file names can be changed but must be included after the argument):